mattermost/mattermost/doc/install/Production-RHEL.md

   * Set *SMTP Port* to `465`
   * Set *Connection Security* to `TLS`
   * Save the Settings
-1. Update File Settings
+1. Update File Settings:
   * Change *Local Directory Location* from `./data/` to `/opt/mattermost/data`
-1. Update Log Settings.
+1. Update Log Settings:
-  * Set *Log to The Console* to false
+  * Set *Log to The Console* to `false`
-1. Update Rate Limit Settings.
+1. Update Rate Limit Settings:
   * Set *Vary By Remote Address* to false
   * Set *Vary By HTTP Header* to X-Real-IP
-1. Feel free to modify other settings.
+1. Feel free to modify other settings
 1. Restart the Mattermost Service by typing:
   * ``` sudo restart mattermost```